VirtualSpaceGit/Mem-commit/README.md

 - **Intercept & Queue:** Captures all file-write operations before they reach the disk using **__minhook.__**
 - **Controlled Commits:** Lets you choose to apply (commit) or discard queued data in your sandbox.
 - **Optional Encryption:** Keeps queued data safe in memory/sandbox.
-Using standard XOR for POC purposes.
+Using standard XOR for PoC purposes.
 - **Partial or Full Writes:** Commit only parts of your changes or everything at once, essential for debugging.

 ## **Simple Flow**